2012 Summer Paralympics opening ceremony: Production

 Stephen Daldry commenting on the ceremonies of London 2012 noted that "if Danny Boyle's Olympics opening ceremony] was very much about two revolutions and popular culture and Kim Gavin's Olympics closing ceremony] was very much about a symphony of British music, then what you will get from Jenny and Bradley is something very different."
 Daldry also stated that "there will be an extraordinary number of disabled performers in the cast."
-Sealey introduced Stephen Hawking as the "most famous disabled person alive" who will narrate "the most exquisite journey," focusing on science and culture of the 18th century.
-As with the Olympics opening ceremony, The Tempest featured heavily and the character Miranda from the story starred in the ceremony, being the eyes for the audience.
+Sealey introduced Stephen Hawking, the "most famous disabled person alive", as a narrator focusing on science and culture of the 18th century.
+As with the 2012 Olympics opening ceremony, The Tempest featured heavily and the character Miranda from the story starred in the ceremony, being the eyes for the audience.
 Sealey said that the character "sees everybody but she doesn't judge.
 That is fundamental to our personal and political ethos," adding that it is "fundamental, [that] you look without judging.
 It's about removing those attitudinal barriers."
 Sealey said that it was pure coincidence that she and Hemmings had chosen a line from the same play that was used by Boyle in the opening ceremony of the Olympics.
 "When we found out Danny Boyle was going to reference Shakespeare's The Tempest we burst out laughing."
 Hemming, when comparing the Games to the Large Hadron Collider, said that the LHC "transforms our perception of our place in the universe in the same way that the Paralympics transforms our perception of what's possible," while Sebastian Coe said that the ceremony would be a "great showcase of the skills and excellence of disabled artists."